GlitchCog/ChatGameFontificator/README.md

   - The Legend of Zelda: Ocarina of Time
   - The Legend of Zelda: The Wind Waker
   - The Legend of Zelda: The Minish Cap
+  - The Legend of Zelda: Four Swords Adventures
   - The Legend of Zelda: Skyward Sword
   - Zero Wing